ankaAR/bestiario5e/_creatures/tiamat.md

 Melee Weapon Attack: +19 al ataque, alcance 20 pies, un objetivo.
 Impacto: 32 (4d10 + 10) slashing damage plus 14 (4d6) acid damage (black dragon head), lightning damage (blue dragon head), poison damage (green dragon head), fire damage (red dragon head), or cold damage (white dragon head).

-***Black Dragon Head: Acid Breath (Costs 2 Actions).*** Tiamat breathes acid in a 120-foot line that is 10 feet wide.
+***Black Dragon Head: Acid Breath (cuesta 2 acciones).*** Tiamat breathes acid in a 120-foot line that is 10 feet wide.
 Each creature in that line must make a DC 27 Dexterity saving throw, taking 67 (15d8) acid damage on a failed save, or half as much damage on a successful one.

-***Blue Dragon Head: Lightning Breath (Costs 2 Actions).*** Tiamat breathes lightning in a 120-foot line that is 10 feet wide.
+***Blue Dragon Head: Lightning Breath (cuesta 2 acciones).*** Tiamat breathes lightning in a 120-foot line that is 10 feet wide.
 Each creature in that line must make a DC 27 Dexterity saving throw, taking 88 (16d10) lightning damage on a failed save, or half as much damage on a successful one.

-***Green Dragon Head: Poison Breath (Costs 2 Actions).*** Tiamat breathes poisonous gas in a 90-foot cone.
+***Green Dragon Head: Poison Breath (cuesta 2 acciones).*** Tiamat breathes poisonous gas in a 90-foot cone.
 Each creature in that area must make a DC 27 Constitution saving throw, taking 77 (22d6) poison damage on a failed save, or half as much damage on a successful one.

-***Red Dragon Head: Fire Breath (Costs 2 Actions).*** Tiamat breathes fire in a 90-foot cone.
+***Red Dragon Head: Fire Breath (cuesta 2 acciones).*** Tiamat breathes fire in a 90-foot cone.
 Each creature in that area must make a DC 27 Dexterity saving throw, taking 91 (26d6) fire damage on a failed save, or half as much damage on a successful one.

-***White Dragon Head: Cold Breath (Costs 2 Actions).*** Tiamat breathes an icy blast in a 90-foot cone.
+***White Dragon Head: Cold Breath (cuesta 2 acciones).*** Tiamat breathes an icy blast in a 90-foot cone.
 Each creature in that area must make a DC 27 Dexterity saving throw, taking 72 (16d8) cold damage on a failed save, or half as much damage on a successful one.